 Teaching Statement

-I believe that philosophical skills provide enduring value, equipping students with the tools to think critically and communicate clearly—essential abilities in any field, especially in an era of disinformation.
+This same commitment shapes my undergraduate teaching, where I emphasize the enduring value of philosophical skills: equipping students with the tools to think critically and communicate clearly, especially in an era of disinformation.
 My approach emphasizes inquiry-based learning, where students actively engage by posing questions, testing hypotheses, and building causal reasoning.
-By experimenting with tools like AI, they assess responses and uncover assumptions, fostering a hands-on understanding of both philosophical inquiry and the practical evaluation of emerging technologies.
+By experimenting with tools like AI, students assess responses and uncover assumptions, fostering a hands-on understanding of both philosophical inquiry and the practical evaluation of emerging technologies.
+To support an active learning approach, I design assignments that build core skills in reading, writing, and analysis through a structured, iterative process.
+Students submit questions, analyze responses, and reflect on their findings, receiving feedback along the way with opportunities for revision.
+This structured, growth-oriented approach not only builds mastery but also instills confidence, helping students to leave the classroom with a rigorous, adaptable mindset that will serve them well in any path they choose.

 Recent and Upcoming Courses